 - A user is an entity that is permitted by the Kerberos authentication system to access the Search service. - A group connects the authentication system with the authorization system.
 It is a set of one or more users who have been granted one or more authorization roles.
-Sentry allows a set of roles to be configured for a group. - A configured group provider determines a user's affiliation with a group.
-The current release supports HDFS-backed groups and locally configured groups.
-For example, dev_ops = dev_role, ops_role
+Sentry allows a set of roles to be configured for a group. - A configured group provider specifies how group membership is determined.
+Sentry supports HDFS-backed groups and locally configured groups.
+For example,